Draft — not yet published.

 What is there?
 What may be known, and how?
 What ought to govern action and judgment?

 In philosophy, ontology concerns being.
-It asks what exists, what kinds of things there are, what distinguishes one kind of thing from another, and what it means for something to persist, change, relate, or appear.
-Ontology is therefore the order of what is.
+It asks what exists, what kinds of things there are, what distinguishes one kind from another, and what it means for something to persist, change, relate, or appear.

-In philosophy, epistemic concerns knowledge.
+Epistemology concerns knowledge.
 It asks what it means to know, what distinguishes knowledge from belief, what counts as evidence, what justifies a claim, how uncertainty should be treated, and under what conditions truth-claims may be responsibly made.
-Epistemic is therefore the order of what may be known, and how.

 These are the general meanings.
 But in this canon, they matter not as abstractions alone.
 They matter as first principles of systems of thought.